 Frostproof, Florida native, Karli Land, resides in Calhoun, Georgia with her husband, four children, and a grand baby.
-She is the founding president of the Calhoun Area Writers and the Northwest Georgia Writers Conference, and is the Young Adult Services Coordinator for the Calhoun-Gordon County Library.
+She is the founding president of the Calhoun Area Writers and the Northwest Georgia Writers Conference, and works as the Director of Small Groups & Discipleship for Rock Bridge Community Church.

 David Brown is an award winning author, illustrator and poet who writes under the pseudonym D.B.
 Martin.
 Although born in New Jersey he resides in Calhoun, Georgia with his wife Ellen.
 He is a member of the Georgia Writer’s association, the Dalton Area Writers, the Calhoun Area Writers and the SCBWI.
 He has won the Dealers choice award for design 6 times.
 He also won the medal of accommodation, the joint service achievement medal and the meritorious medal while serving in the US Navy.
 He works as a designer and illustrator during the day.
 By night, He writes, Illustrates and publishes books.
 He had been published in many influential books and magazines like, Readers Digest, Fantasy & Science Fiction Magazine, Sanitarium etc… and He writes Horror, Fiction and Poetry.